ericduran/drupalcs/README.md

 Installation
 ------------
 You will need to have [PHP_CodeSniffer](http://pear.php.net/package/PHP_CodeSniffer) installed.

     pear install PHP_CodeSniffer

-Once you have PHP_CodeSniffer install you will need to add drupalcs/ directory into the Standards directory for CodeSniffer.
+Once you have PHP_CodeSniffer install you will need to add this drupalcs/ directory into the Standards/ directory for Code

+    ln -s /path/to/drupalcs/ /path/to/global/PEAR/CodeSniffer/Standards/

 On a mac I usually just do :

     ln -s /path/to/drupalcs/ /usr/lib/php/PHP/CodeSniffer/Standards/

-On linux I usually just do :
+On Red Hat I usually just do :

     sudo ln -s /path/to/drupalcs/ /usr/share/pear/PHP/CodeSniffer/Standards/

+On Ubuntu I usually just do :

+    sudo ln -s /path/to/drupalcs/ /usr/share/php/PHP/CodeSniffer/Standards/

 Usages
 ---------